graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 -   Return a `IGraphActionResult` or `Task<IGraphActionResult>`

 ### Action Results
-Directives have two build action results that can be returned:
+Directives have two built in action results that can be returned:

 * `this.Ok()`
     * Indicates that the directive completed successfully and processing should continue.